dmis-lab/MulinforCPI/README.md

 A PyTorch Implementation of Paper:

-**MultinforCPI: Enhancing Compound-Protein Interaction Prediction Efficiency through Novel Perspectives on multi-Level Information Integration**
+**MulinforCPI: Enhancing Compound-Protein Interaction Prediction Efficiency through Novel Perspectives on multi-Level Information Integration**

 Our repository uses 3DInformax from https://github.com/HannesStark/3DInfomax as a backbone for pretraining PNA for compound information extraction and ESM_Fold from https://github.com/facebookresearch/esm for predicting protein fold.